 - We have developed a suggested letter/email that you can download here.

 - Adopt a system to keep track of complaints and report complaint numbers to IMPRESS each year.
-The easiest way to do this is with our Model Complaint Enquiry Form & Model Complaint Log.
+The easiest way to do this is with our Model Complaint Enquiry Form and Model Complaint Log.

-Once you have completed the steps above, we will add you to our list of regulated publications and send you your signed Regulatory Scheme Agreement along with a certificate to show you are officially regulated by IMPRESS.
+Once you have completed the steps above, we will add you to our list of regulated publications and send your signed Regulatory Scheme Agreement along with a certificate to show you are officially regulated by IMPRESS.